Electronic decay process spectra including nuclear degrees of freedom: Discussion

-It would be beneficial to go beyond the current limitations in future work. \item The approximation of negligible couplings of different resonant states via the continuum leads to an under defined expression in Eq. (\ref{eq:norm_a}).
-We therefore assume equal contributions of $|a_\lambda(E)|^2 W_\lambda (\pi^2 + |z(E)|^2)$ for all vibrational resonant states.
+It would be beneficial to go beyond the current limitations in future work. \item The approximation of negligible couplings of different resonance states via the continuum leads to an underdetermined expression in Eq.~(\ref{eq:norm_a_sum}).
+We therefore assume equal contributions of $|a_\lambda(E)|^2 W_\lambda (\pi^2 + |z(E)|^2)$ for all vibrational resonance states.
 This approximation is very likely incorrect.
-If the contributions for different $\lambda$ are not equal, it would change the relative size of the different contributions and introduce additional prefactors for each resonant or indirect contribution.
-The overall shape of the equations would not change though. \item We assume in the derivation that the coupling elements $V_{Er}$ are independent of the nuclear coordinates.
-Analog to the transition dipole moments, this approximation is only reasonable, when the Born-Oppenheimer approximation is valid.
-We can furthermore expect this approximation to be reasonable, when the excited nuclear bound states do not differ too much from the solutions of a harmonic oscillator and hence are almost symmetric with respect to the equilibrium distance, because eventual deviations from the electronic decay widths at the equilibrium geometry are averaged out. \end{enumerate}
+If the contributions for different $\lambda$ are not equal, it will change the relative size of the different contributions and introduce additional prefactors for each resonance or indirect contribution.
+The overall shape of the equations would not change though. \end{enumerate} \item In the Fano wavefunction, the coefficients $b$ of the continuum states are expressed as sums of contributions of the resonance states, Eq.~(\ref{eq:Fano_coeff_b}).
+In a fashion related to the above assumption, we neglect the contributions of all vibrational states $\ket{\chi_{\lambda'}}$ of the resonance state in this description except the one where $\lambda' = \lambda$.
+This greatly reduces the complexity of the expressions and facilitates the integration necessary when evaluating the Fano matrix elements, Appendix~\ref{app:Fano_me}.
+The solution of these integrals including the contributions of other states $\ket{\chi_{\lambda'}}$ with $\lambda' \ne \lambda$ will be discussed in a future study.